 Landscaping tip: Mulch gives your pondless waterfall added texture and creates a clean look after all that excavation.
 And if you decide to grow plants near your waterfall, organic mulch will add nutrients to the soil and enhance plant health.

-11. Swimming pool fountains
+11. Swimming Pool Fountains

 Give your in-ground pool a makeover with spouting fountains, scuppers, spillways, waterfalls, and sculpture fountains.
 Party guests will love these entertaining features.

-DIY: It’s best to hire a professional when adding any feature to your pool.
+DIY scale: It’s best to hire a professional when adding any feature to your pool.

 Cost: Costs will vary depending on the type of feature you install and how many.